scolapicchioni/blazor/Lab10/readme.md

 app.MapBffManagementEndpoints();
 ```

-- Since we already use YARP, we're going to follow the [documentation](https://docs.duendesoftware.com/identityserver/v5/bff/apis/remote/#use-a-fully-fledged-reverse-proxy) to configure Duende with YARP.
+- Since we already use YARP, we're going to follow the [documentation](https://docs.duendesoftware.com/identityserver/v6/bff/apis/yarp/) to configure Duende with YARP.

-- To enable our YARP integration, add a reference to the `Duende.BFF.Yarp` Nuget package and add the YARP and our service to DI by replcing this code:
+- To enable our YARP integration, add a reference to the `Duende.BFF.Yarp` Nuget package and add the YARP and our service to DI by replacing this code:

 ```cs
 builder.Services.AddReverseProxy().LoadFromConfig(builder.Configuration.GetSection("ReverseProxy"));